Managing a Kubernetes cluster

 .

-environment variable, if needed.
-For example, if you want to retain the original filename as downloaded, you might use:export KUBECONFIG=~/.kube/kubeconfig--<cluster_name>--<region_name>--<project_id>.yaml
+For example, if you want to retain the original filename exactly as downloaded, you will type something like the following:

 Verifying your kubeconfig